 In addition to hanging out with my sister's 37 kids while on vacation, I also hiked my butt off.
 In California, people don't tend to be hikers in the way people in Oregon or Colorado are hikers.
 In fact, one of my favorite authors Pam Houston, sums the reason up quite nicely, saying that “when hiking alone in Colorado, about one out of a hundred encounters makes me nervous, and when hiking alone in California, that number is one in three.”
-Amen.
 Especially when most of those encounters have four wheels and 300 horsepower.

-I know all of these things in an academic kind of way, but what I hadn't really experienced was taking my new foot muscles (new because they had never been over so many rocks for such a long distance) on a three-mile off-road hike that challenged the sensory input of my feet.
+I know all of these things in an academic kind of way, but what I hadn't really experienced was taking my new foot muscles (new because they had never been over so many rocks for such a long distance) on a three-mile off-road hike that challenged the toughness of my feet.
 My feet were baby feet.
-These muscles had never been used and were experiencing fatigue.
+These muscles had never been used and were experiencing fatigue!
 You wouldn't take a newborn on a three mile hike, but that's what I did.
 I almost wanted to cry as each step pushed into tired and sore muscles.
 My solution?
 Putting shoes (still super-flexible, light, and no heel) back on to finish the hike.
 I brought my trusty GOLD Earth sandals (really, they are metallic gold with little faux diamonds on them) and finished 9 more miles, no sweat.
 My ankles and regularly used foot muscles were fine, it was just the little guys in between my foot bones that were tired!

 Through the rest of my 10-day trip, I hiked miles in the Olympic mountains and walked tons all around town.
 There was a huge difference in the muscles used on urban terrain (flat and hard) as compared to natural terrain with rocks, uneven ground.
 If you can't tell if you're "in nature," just use comedian Demetri Martin's definition, "Hiking is just walking...where you can pee."
 Oh, and P.S.
 I peed A LOT in the woods, just because I could.
 Love, love, LOVE those squats!
 Other notable mentions were my post-walk Super-Open Hips and Hamstrings (I didn't do any stretching, but let the natural movements be my program and unwind my fascia under the clear-blue sky), and I had ZERO menstrual cramps.
 Hello, open pelvis!

-There is a very large barefoot movement happening now, which is a wonderful thing, however, we Westerners have a habit of picking a "natural" habit and jamming it into our unnatural lives, i.e. long distances on cements and asphalt.
+There is a very large barefoot movement happening now, which is a wonderful thing, however, have a habit of picking a "natural" habit and jamming it into our unnatural lives, i.e. long distances on cements and asphalt.
 This takes a good thing (natural foot movement) and creates an unnatural vibrational that leads to fractures in over-loaded foot bones.
 Train smart.
-Be logical.
 If you want natural foot movements for optimal health, walk in natural environments.
 Shoes have been protecting us from our over-rigid environment for some time and it takes time (years, even) to restore function.
 I also strongly suggest a plan to move toward increasing foot health via increasing range of motion and function of the intrinsic foot musculature.

 2. Do your foot exercises.
-Try these from my DVD Fix Your Feet.

 4. Get a super-flexible shoe with minimal (or better yet, no) heel.